Skip to main content

 Plastids

 There are several types of these organelles.
-Photosynthesis occurs in chloroplast which has its own genome, like the mitochondria.
-Another common type is the amyloplasts, which lack pigmented molecules (i.e. they are colorless) and have no inner membrane.
-In plants, they are filled with starch.
+Photosynthesis occurs in chloroplasts, which have their own genome like mitochondria.
+Another common type is the amyloplasts, which lack pigmented molecules (i.e., they are colorless) and have no inner membrane.
+Rather, they are filled with starch.
 Chloroplasts and amyloplasts can interconvert.
-Chloroplasts are abundant in green leaves while amyloplasts are predominately found in locations like potato tubers where starch is stored.
-Light can drive the interconversion of plastids as shown in Figure \(\PageIndex{2}\).
+Chloroplasts are abundant in green leaves, while amyloplasts are predominately found in locations like potato tubers, where starch is stored.
+Light can drive the interconversion of plastids, as shown in Figure \(\PageIndex{2}\).

-The characteristics and plastid interconversion pathways of the plastids are shown by arrows.
+Arrows show the characteristics and plastid interconversion pathways of the plastids.
 The transition to a chloroplast is called “Greening” and is identified with the number “1”.
-This is mainly triggered by light signals from proplastids, etioplasts, leucoplasts, and chromoplasts.
-Etioplasts can develop from proplastids in dark conditions and this is identified by the number “2”.
-The number “3” indicates leucoplast development that is triggered by diverse development processes to generate starch, lipid, and protein-enriched sub-types called amyloplasts, elaioplasts, and proteinoplasts, respectively.
+This transition is mainly triggered by light signals from proplastids, etioplasts, leucoplasts, and chromoplasts.
+Etioplasts can develop from proplastids in dark conditions, and this is identified by the number “2”.
+The number “3” indicates leucoplast development triggered by diverse development processes to generate starch, lipid, and protein-enriched sub-types called amyloplasts, elaioplasts, and proteinoplasts, respectively.
 Mainly during the ripening stage, diverse types of carotenoid crystals were generated within the plastids called chromoplasts from the proplastids, leucoplasts, and chloroplasts and this is identified with the number “4”.
 Together with etioplast and leucoplast development (2,3), chromoplast development (4) was identified as a “Non-greening” plastid transition.
-The loss of green color from the chloroplasts is called “De-greening” and is identified with the number “5”, and these chloroplasts are then transited into leucoplast or gerontoplast by developmental regulation or during senescence, respectively.
+The loss of green color from the chloroplasts is called “De-greening”.
+It is identified with the number “5”, and these chloroplasts are then transited into leucoplast or gerontoplast by developmental regulation or during senescence, respectively.

 CO2 capture and the C3 Cycle

-- Carbon capture or fixation phase.
-We prefer the term carbon capture as this term is now used to describe how the world is seeking new ways (other than planting billions of trees) to "capture" excess CO2 emitted through the use of fossil fuels.
-In a reaction catalyzed by RuBisCo, atmospheric CO2 ultimately reacts with a 5-carbon acceptor molecule, ribulose 1,5-bisphosphate (Ru1,5-BP, 6 carbons in total), to form two molecules of 3-phosphoglycerate (3PG).
-(2, 3C molecules).
+1. Carbon capture or fixation phase.
+We prefer the term carbon capture as this term is now used to describe how the world is seeking new ways (other than planting billions of trees) to "capture" excess CO2 emitted through burning fossil fuels.
+In a reaction catalyzed by RuBisCo, atmospheric CO2 ultimately reacts with a 5-carbon acceptor molecule, ribulose 1,5-bisphosphate (Ru1,5-BP, six carbons in total), to form two molecules of 3-phosphoglycerate (3PG), two 3C molecules.

-- Regeneration phase: Five of the six G3Ps (15 Cs) react to form 3 three molecules of ribulose 1,5-bisphosphate (15 C2) to allow the catalytic C3 cycle to continue.
-The other G3P moves into the stroma, in the form of DHAP where it can be used in gluconeogenesis (reductive biosynthesis) of glucose.
-This can be converted to polymer starch and also the disaccharide sucrose (which we will discuss in a future session).
+3. Regeneration phase: Five of the six G3Ps (15 Cs) react to form 3 three molecules of ribulose 1,5-bisphosphate (15 C2) to allow the catalytic C3 cycle to continue.
+The other G3P moves into the stroma as DHAP, which can be used in gluconeogenesis (reductive biosynthesis of glucose).
+This can be converted to polymer starch and the disaccharide sucrose (which we will discuss in a future session).

 An overview of the Calvin or C3 cycle is shown below in Figure \(\PageIndex{3}\).

-The stoichiometry can be confusing until you count the actual number of carbon atoms and realize that the cycle has to run 3 times to enable 3 carbon atoms from 3 CO2 molecules to produce one net glyceraldehyde-3-phosphate (G3P).
+The stoichiometry can be confusing until you count the number of carbon atoms and realize that the cycle must run three times to enable three carbon atoms from three CO2 molecules to produce one net glyceraldehyde-3-phosphate (G3P).
 The G3P leaves the C3 cycle at the low left for glucose synthesis.
-The conversion of the 5 G3Ps that reform Ru1,5-BP requires ATP as shown below:
+The conversion of the 5 G3Ps that reform Ru1,5-BP requires ATP, as shown below:

 \[\ce{5 glyceraldehyde-3P + 3 ATP → 3 ribulose-1,5-2P + 3 ADP + 2 P_i} \nonumber \]

 with \(\ce{P_i}\) indicating inorganic phosphate.
-Hence the net equation for 3 turns of the cycle, sufficient to produce 1, G3P is:
+Hence, the net equation for three turns of the cycle, sufficient to produce one G3P is:

 \[\ce{3 CO2 + 6 NADPH + 6 H^{+} + 9 ATP + 5 H2O → glyceraldehyde-3-phosphate (G3P) + 6 NADP^{+} + 9 ADP + 8 P_i } \nonumber \]